 It was quite a chilly start when we woke up after our night at Terque.
 The thermometer reckoned it was just 2.1C outside at 9am – that is Scottish weather.
 Although we are quite high in the mountains we are still fairly close to the sea.
-Today we climb much higher on a minor road over the Santillana Pass (1320m or 4270ft) and then drop down the other side into the high valley behind.
+To get here we climbed much higher on a minor road over the Santillana Pass (1320m or 4270ft) and then drop down the other side into the high valley behind.
 We are staying at an aire on the edge of the little town of Abla at an altitude of 830m (2700ft).
-This will be our highest stopover of the whole trip and we may be here for three nights.
-It was 0.8C at 9am when we got up this morning after our first night at Abla and that is probably the coldest morning of the whole trip.
+This will be our highest stopover of the whole trip so far and we may be here for three nights.
+It was 0.8C at 9am when we got up this morning after our first night at Abla and that is probably the coldest morning of the whole trip too.
 However once the sun climbed over the mountains it soon warmed up and as I write this at 4:30pm it is 22C indoors and 15c outdoors.
 We can handle the cold mornings if that hot sun warms up the days.

 Anyway back to our journey.
 The first part out of Terque took us west up the Rio Andarax valley for a few miles to just past Illar where we turned off up a smaller road.
 Up being the operative word – up and up again.
 Seriously serpentine road that wound to and fro and around the face of the mountain.
 I have spent quite a lot of time in and around the Alps and I thought I knew about mountain roads.
 These roads are different, I suspect that actually these mountains are different.
 I am used to glaciated mountains where the shape of the land has been sculpted by huge rivers of ice during the last ice age.
 The glaciers never reached this far south and these mountains have only been shaped by water not ice.
 Anyway there are none of those steep slopes where the road climbs to and fro across the slop with numerous hairpin bends.
-These roads have some hairpin bends but the route is far more convoluted as it weaves in and out of steep ravines and negotiates narrow aide valleys.
+These roads have some hairpin bends but the route is far more convoluted as it weaves in and out of steep ravines and negotiates narrow side valleys.

-We had hoped to stop at a viewpoint near the top of the pass but on arrival it was very small and full of one car and dozens of big motorbikes.
+We had hoped to stop at a viewpoint near the top of the pass but on arrival it was very small and full with one car and dozens of big motorbikes.
 I did not fancy trying to get Bertie off the road and I saw little chance of getting him level.
 We pressed on.
 Past that viewpoint the slope was easier as we climbed the last section of the valley.
 We finally pulled off on a large layby near the top with a view of the tiny hamlet ( maybe 6 houses) with a huge church.
-I suspect this was built to support medieval travellers and may be pilgrims too – it was certainly far bigger than any community likely to exist that this altitude.
+I suspect this was built to support medieval travellers and maybe pilgrims too – it was certainly far bigger than any community likely to exist at this altitude.

-Once over the top the road dropped quickly and rather less dramatically down in to the wide valley the other side and there below us was our destination – Abla.
+Once over the top the road dropped quickly and rather less dramatically down in to the wide valley on the other side and there below us was our destination – Abla.
 Another ancient town, like Terque it is built on (and probably into) the south facing side of a steep ridge that provided security.
 The top of the town is crowned by the remains of a moorish citadel and fortess although here this has been absorbed into the town and does not stand separate as many others do.
 There are two aires in Alba, one is on the main street right at the start of the town and this is where we headed at first.
 The plan was to service Bertie and explore the town.
-Hoqwever this was not to be – the drain was blocked and the efluent was the last motorhome was very much in evidence all around – nice!
+However this was not to be – the drain was blocked and the efluent from the last motorhome was very much in evidence all around – nice!
 There is another aire just 2kms away and slightly out of town.
 This one is by the sportsfield and town BBQ park.
-This is much nicer, very peaceful, lots of space, no problem with the plumbing and just one other van (German) but he was parked in the car park rather than the special motorhome area.
+This is much nicer, very peaceful, lots of space, no problem with the plumbing and just one other van (German) but he was parked in the car park rather than the dedicated motorhome area.

 This is a great spot.
-Very quite indeed, as much water as we want whnever we want.
-Even rubbish recycling bins.
+Very quiet indeed, as much water as we want whenever we want.
+Even rubbish and recycling bins.
 All the sports facilities are closed up and by the amount of leaves heaped up in the corners it has not been used for months.
-The swimming pool says it is 0pen from 22 June to 1st September.
+The swimming pool says it is open from 22 June to 1st September.
 The intriguing thing is this “Parque Barbacoas” which is beside the aire.
 This is big, shady picnic site with 32 tables (no benches!), toilets (open and working), a closed up kiosk, a fountain (dry) and a special, seperate area with 5 blocks of BBQs – each block has four BBQ hearths on each side and a tap and sink at each end.
 That is 40 BBQs.
 It is all a bit run down now but it is clearly looked after as the toilets are in good order and the fence and gates are perfect.
 It must be quite something when it is in use and all 40 BBs are being used.

 After a peaceful (if rather cold) night we were pleased to tuck in to our hot porridge!
 Cold it might be but that sunshine was amazing.
 At 9:30 am I put the blind down at the back of Bertie and the little shaft of sunshine that squeezed in past the bikes felt really warm.
 We moved Bertie back to the service point to refill with water and empty waste.
 With free services on hand we do this every day and have lots of showers!
 We needed to move Bertie out of the shade anyway to maximise the power from his solar panel.

 We have not had a long walk for a few days so today the plan was to walk into Abla and explore the town.
 Today is the 6th January and this is a big deal in Spain.
 The feast of the Epiphany is the high point of the Christmas period here and is more important that Christmas day on 25th December.
-As a result the town was pretty much closed all except a couple of bars and one small food shop.
+As a result the town was pretty much closed all except for a couple of bars and one small food shop.
 Most of the people we saw seemed to be out visiting in their Sunday best!